-Minor Revision - Adds a reference that members of the US Air Force Auxiliary Civil Air Patrol are also entitled to the Military leave, per TCA 42-7-102.
-The addition to the policy doesn't change the benefit, but serves as a reference and confirmation that this policy applies to this group of employees.
+The proposed revision to the policy adds a reference that members of the US Air Force Auxiliary Civil Air Patrol are also entitled to military leave, per TCA 42-7-102.
+The addition to the policy does not change the benefit, but serves as a reference and confirmation that this policy applies to this group of employees.
+(Attachment E)